Hawayasin/responsi_pgpl/README.md

 - **Google Earth Engine**: Geospatial analysis and visualization.

 ## Location Study
-The project focuses on monitoring emissions in these areas of Yogyakarta, Indonesia:
+The project focuses on monitoring emissions in these areas of Jakarta Capital Town Indonesia, that include the region of :
-- Kulon Progo
+- North Jakarta
-- Sleman
+- South Jakarta
-- Bantul
+- East Jakarta
-- Kota Yogyakarta
+- West Jakarta
-- Gunung Kidul
+- Center Jakarta

 ## CO2 Data Analysis
 C-Maps categorizes CO and CO₂ emissions by source, including: